Patented Medicine Prices Review Board

-The board investigates, reviews and negotiates the price of individual drugs that are still under patent and which have no generic substitutes.
-It establishes the maximum prices that can be charged in Canada for patented drugs.
+The PMRPB investigates, reviews and negotiates the price of drugs that are still under patent and which have no generic substitutes.
+It establishes the maximum prices that can be charged in Canada.

 Accountability

-The board is accountable to Parliament through the Minister of Health, the elected official responsible for the health portfolio.
+The board is accountable to the Parliament of Canada through the Minister of Health, the elected official responsible for the health portfolio.
 Under sections 89 and 100 of the Patent Act, the board produces an annual report submitted to the minister, who tables it in the House of Commons.

 Background

 Bill C-22, which was passed in 1987, established a compulsory licensing system under which drug patent holders were required to allow competing drug manufacturers to import their patented drug in exchange for a very modest 4% royalty, which resulted in an increase in the market share of generic drugs.
 At the same time, it established the federal Patented Medicine Prices Review Board.
 The board determines a maximum price for individual drugs through a review process, and negotiates "voluntary compliance agreements" with drug companies to ensure that "manufacturer prices are within justification, and [are] not excessive".

 The PMPRB is an independent federal quasi-judicial body established through Section 91 of the Patent Act.
 Sections 79 through to 103 of the Act set out the mandate, structure, appointment process, and jurisdiction of the Board.
 The objective of the board is to preventing manufacturers of patented medicines from charging excessive prices.